AmirInt/sentiments_cared/README.md

 #### Creating the model

-We use the scikit-learn package's linear model module to create a stochastic gradient descend classifier and fit it to data.
+We use the scikit-learn package's linear model module to create a stochastic gradient descent classifier and fit it to data.
 This model is then used to predict the classes and probabilities of the test data.

 ## Dependencies